Tag

 Views: 6

 How to Fix high CPU usage 2024, PC freezing, going slow, or running into hitches where it shouldn’t?
-Even if you have one of the , high CPU usage could be to blame.
+Even if you have one of the best processors, high CPU usage could be to blame.
 Unfortunately, if you aren’t too computer savvy, what this means, what part of your computer causes the issue, and CPU failure symptoms are all sort of a mystery.

 Installed CPU on a motherboard.